wwng2333/nexus-terminal/doc/README_EN.md

 ### Command Input Component

 1.  **Tab Switching**: When the command input box has focus, use `Alt + ↑/↓` to switch between SSH session tabs, and `Alt + ←/→` to switch between text editor tabs.
 2.  **Command Sync** (needs to be enabled in settings): When enabled, text entered in the command input box will be synchronized in real-time to the selected target input source.
-Use the `↑/↓` keys to select menu command items, then press `Alt + Enter` to send the selected command.
+Use the `↑/↓` keys to select menu command items, then press `Enter` to send the selected command.

 ### File Manager Component